vercel/next.js/docs/api-reference/create-next-app.md

     Explicitly tell the CLI to bootstrap the app using pnpm

+  --use-bun

+    Explicitly tell the CLI to bootstrap the app using bun

   -e, --example [name]|[github-url]

     An example to bootstrap the app with.
 You can use an example name